BeeCSI-Microbiome/Pavian/README.md

    * Change “Reads” to “%”
       * Make sure you unselect “Reads”, rather than just add percentages to the number of reads
  ![desired rank and read settings](https://github.com/BeeCSI-Microbiome/Pavian/blob/main/Rank%20Percent.jpg)
-   * Remove Apis mellifera and Varroa reads from the data by selecting their respective rows and then clicking the golf tee symbol on the top right
+   * Remove Apis mellifera and Varroa reads from the data by selecting their respective rows and then clicking the golf tee symbol at the top of the page
  ![how to filter unwanted species](https://github.com/BeeCSI-Microbiome/Pavian/blob/main/Pavian%20How%20To%20Filter.jpg)
     * Download a .tsv version of this data using the button at the bottom of the page
  * If you wish to see a Sankey visualization of all species present in each sample, go to the “Sample” page